jeffng5/Movie_Recommender/README.md

-# Movie Geeks DB - using SpaCy word embeddings, I calculated the dot product and then the cosine similarity between the movies to make recommendations
+# Movie Geeks DB
-Capstone 1 Project to Recommend Movies [deployed site](https://movie-recommender-mgdb2.onrender.com/)
+Capstone 1 Project to Recommend Movies [deployed site](https://movie-recommender-mgdb2.onrender.com/).
+Using SpaCy word embeddings, I calculated the dot product and then the cosine similarity between the movies to make recommendations

 ## Steps to run app:
 FROM TERMINAL: